-Bachman, a Democrat, was the representative for Pennsylvania's 10th congressional district from 1879 to 1881.
+Bachman was the representative for Pennsylvania’s 10th congressional district and was a Democrat.
+He served from 1879 to 1881.

 From Mar 1879 to Mar 1881, Bachman missed 182 of 439 roll call votes, which is 41.5%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||26||21.8%||36th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information